fly9sky/fly9sky.github.io/_homes/DOTNET.md

 Gets the DependencyObjectType that wraps the CLR type of this instance.

-DesiredSize	(Inherited from DependencyObject)

-Gets the size that this element computed during the measure pass of the layout process.

-Dispatcher	(Inherited from UIElement)

-> Gets the Dispatcher this DispatcherObject is associated with.(Inherited from DispatcherObject)

 > Effect

 Gets or sets the bitmap effect to apply to the UIElement.
 This is a dependency property.

-FlowDirection	(Inherited from UIElement)

-> Gets or sets the direction that text and other user interface (UI) elements flow within any parent element that controls their layout.

-Focusable

-Gets or sets a value that indicates whether the element can receive focus.
-This is a dependency property.(Inherited from UIElement)

-> FocusVisualStyle	(Inherited from UIElement)

-> Gets or sets a property that enables customization of appearance, effects, or other style characteristics that will apply to this element when it captures keyboard focus.

 > ForceCursor

 Gets or sets a value that indicates whether this FrameworkElement should force the user interface (UI) to render the cursor as declared by the Cursor property.

-HasAnimatedProperties

-Gets a value indicating whether this element has any animated properties.(Inherited from UIElement)

-> HasEffectiveKeyboardFocus	(Inherited from UIElement)

-> Gets a value that indicates whether the UIElement has focus.(Inherited from UIElement)

-> Height	(Inherited from UIElement)

-> Gets or sets the suggested height of the element.

 > HorizontalAlignment